Xbox 360 launch: Brazil

 After months of promotions and speculation, on December 1, 2006, Xbox 360 finally arrived in Brazil.
 Only the Premium package (with the games Perfect Dark Zero, Kameo: Elements of Power and Project Gotham Racing 3 included) was available, and retailed for R$ 2,999 (~US $1,500).
 Some of the games, like Viva Piñata, were entirely rewritten in Brazilian Portuguese since the launch of the console.
 Games are available at R$ 99~159 (R$ 159 for new games, and R$ 99 for the rest).

 On August 31, 2007, Microsoft announced that the price of the Brazilian Xbox 360 Premium bundle price would be decreased to R$ 2,499 (~US $1,250).
 The price table for games remained untouched since the launch.Halo 3 was launched at the country in the same day as the rest of world (usually the games arrive a week or a month later), with the Legendary, Collector and Standard versions, as the U.S. market.
 The blockbuster Halo 3 and Viva Piñata: Party Animals were also entirely rewritten in Brazilian Portuguese.

 At E3 2010 Microsoft launched in 2010 the Xbox Live and the Kinect in Brazil.

 On October 5, 2011, the Xbox 360 S console made in Brazil is available, and retailed for R$ 799 (4GB version) (~ US $400).

 Hong Kong, Singapore, South Korea, and Taiwan

 The Xbox 360 was released in South Korea on February 24, 2006.

 It was released in Taiwan on March 2, 2006.
 Promotions included one free limited edition PGR3 faceplate bundled for the initial shipment, and a gamepad-game combo pack containing Kameo and a wireless gamepad.

-The launch date for Hong Kong and Singapore was March 16, 2006, delayed from original March 2, 2006 launch date.
+The launch date for Hong Kong and Singapore was March 16, 2006, delayed from original March 2, 2006, launch date.
 In Hong Kong, there are promotions include: free PGR3 faceplate with purchase of selected titles, DOA4 collectibles with purchase of an extra game, and reduced price when purchased with cross-promotional items.

 China

-Microsoft has not released the Xbox 360 in mainland China.
-It is estimated that perhaps over 2 million Xbox are in use in China with some of them being hacked.
-Some of them are still selling in Shanghai, Shenzhen, Beijing and others.
+Microsoft released the Xbox 360 in mainland China around 2007.
+It is estimated that perhaps over 2 million Xbox are in use in China, some of them being hacked.
+Some are still selling in Shanghai, Shenzhen, Beijing and others.